Dingdong-LIU/XoT_Tutorial/README.md

 ## Running the Notebooks

-We recommend using Vscode to run the notebooks.
-You can install the Python and Jupyter extension pack in Vscode and open the notebooks in the editor.
+We recommend using Visual Studio Code (vscode) to run the notebooks.
+You can install the Python and Jupyter extension pack in vscode and open the notebooks in the editor.
 You can then run the notebooks cell by cell.

+* You will find a guide 👉 [here](https://code.visualstudio.com/docs/setup/setup-overview#_cross-platform) on how to install Visual Studio Code on your computer.
+You may need to follow the guide for your operating system.
+* You will find a guide 👉 [here](https://code.visualstudio.com/docs/python/jupyter-support) on how to install the Python and Jupyter extension pack in vscode.